Plant Patent: Protecting New Plant Varieties

 c) Any individual who holds the right to submit such an application as the assignee of the variety’s breeder or

-e) any person designated under paragraphs (a) to (d) who is permitted in the appropriate manner by that person to submit an application on his behalf or
+e) Any person designated under paragraphs (a) to (d) who is permitted appropriately by that person to apply on his behalf or

 f) Any agricultural institution or university that receives public funding and claims to have bred the variety.